 Making your own nut milk at home is incredibly easy!
-This creamy walnut milk takes about 15 minutes to prepare, requires no soaking and is perfect in coffee, smoothies, cereal and more.
+This creamy walnut milk takes about 15 minutes to prepare, requires no soaking and is perfect in coffee, smoothies, lattes, oatmeal and more.

 I’ll admit, up until recently, I rarely ever made homemade nut milk.
 I’m pretty loyal to my favorite brand of store bought almond milk, and was always turned off by needing to soak the nuts overnight.

-I know that makes me sound super lazy, but making homemade milk just felt like a process I didn’t want to particiate in.
+I know that makes me sound super lazy, but making homemade milk just felt like a process I didn’t want to participate in.

 Strain and rinse well until the water runs clear.
 Add to a high speed blender with the water, salt and any optional ad-ins.